 I despair.
-But I must share with you some more examples of awful excuses that just make me want to sob into my hot chocolate, because they’re entirely far from what I’ve experienced.
+But I must share with you some more examples of awful excuses that just make me want to sob into my hot chocolate;

 1. Announcing the cancellation of the 8.16 to Bedford.
 “This is due to slippery rain.”

 I experienced a classic in the genre of excuses recently; the trains were cancelled because of a tree being blown onto the tracks.
 Fair enough in itself – no train can yet drive over a tree – but for it to take three hours to be chopped into small enough pieces (when rush-hour commuters are heading to work) is rather excessive.
-I was talking to one incredibly friendly station attendant (seriously, they need to clone him and use his personality for all station staff), who told me of one incident when another tree had collapsed onto the track, and the member of staff sent out to deal with the problem was dispatched with a handsaw.
-I don’t think he was particularly popular that day.
-But waiting three hours for any sign of movement was dispiriting to say the least, and I was on the verge of offering my services with a handsaw of my own to speed things up when I realised that I had no talent for manual work in any way, shape, or form.
+I was talking to one incredibly friendly station attendant (seriously, they need to clone him and use his personality for all station staff), who told me of one incident when another tree had collapsed onto the track, and a member of staff was dispatched with a handsaw.

-I had another wonderful example today; it’s Monday as I write this part of the blog, and there seems to be something about Mondays that causes South Eastern Trains to have a minor breakdown.
-Perhaps because it’s the start of the week, I don’t know, but it doesn’t cope with timetables on Mondays.
-My usual evening train was today cancelled because of a moron on the train needing the police to intervene.
-Well, I can respect that; if a commuter is going to be that much of a moron, then absolutely – don’t even hesitate to contact the police.
-But once the idiot was removed, the train was then cancelled.
+My usual evening train was recently cancelled because of someone on the train requiring the services of the police to intervene.
+But once he was removed, the train was then cancelled.
 This boggles my mind; does it yours?
-The moron had been removed from the train; there was nothing wrong with the service any more.
-It was perfectly safe once more, and yet South Eastern cancelled the service.
+There was nothing wrong with the service any more.
+It was perfectly safe, and yet South Eastern cancelled the service.
 Perhaps I’m missing something.
 But I can’t see what.